The Gold Scales Site Portal

 Discerning between the essential and less helpful is great help.

 Kriya yoga is a set of many techniques.
 Satyananda's tradition tells there are 76 kriyas, and teach 20 of them by stages.
 Satyananda describes them in the books A Systematic Course in the Ancient Tantric Techniques of Yoga and Kriya [Cy, passim] and Kundalini Tantra [Kta 284-315].
 Thus, twenty kriyas are described in publicly available books.
 The Yogananda line operates with four kriyas, yet several subsets include a bundle of what the Satyananda tradition calls kriyas too, so the proportion is not 20 to 4.
-And the core technique of kriya yoga is given here.
+And the major technique of kriya yoga is given here.

 Yogananda, the Hindu monk that made kriya yoga well known in the West, learnt kriya yoga in another line from Babaji, and he went on and simplified the kriya yoga he had learnt.
 First Lahiri Mahasaya (1828-95) simplified the kriya system, Yogananda tells, and later he himself removed some practices and changed the names of others.
 You may wonder if Yogananda's kriya is well simplified.
 Satyananda's tradition does not teach simplified kriya yoga, but rather kriya with additions by Satyananda, who culled the additions from scriptures.